Best Cheap Health Insurance in Wisconsin (2025)

 Common Ground | $476-$631 |

-- Anthem Blue Cross Blue Shield has the cheapest health insurance for more than half the people of Wisconsin, including those living in Milwaukee and Madison.
-Plans are high quality, give you some common drugs for free, and pay you cash rewards for healthy activities like getting a checkup.
+- Anthem Blue Cross Blue Shield has the cheapest health insurance for more than half the people of Wisconsin, including those living in Milwaukee and Madison, with Silver plans starting at $429 per month.
+Plans are high quality, give you some common drugs for free and pay you cash rewards for healthy activities like getting a checkup.

 - Plan options and rates change by where you live.
 That's why the cheapest health insurance in your county could be Dean Health, Common Ground, Security Health or another company.